cssherry/es6.io/readme.md

       // one liner without parameter
       () => `name is here`</code>
       </pre>
-  - **Always anonymous function** so not good stacktrace, but can assign to const or variables
+  - **Always anonymous function** so not good stack-trace, but can assign to const or variables
   - **default values** in functions now supported
     <pre class="prettyprint">
     <code class="js">function testDefault(first, second = 'second', third = 'third'){